BietSoft/brixx.docs/brixx-script/README.md

 ### Package: `@brixx/script`

-### Version: `1.0.5` (Release 10.01.2023)
+### Version: `1.0.6` (Release 10.01.2023)

 #

 > This document is being processed and is currently only available in German.
-However, we have decided to make Brixx-Script version 1.0.5 available for use.
+However, we have decided to make Brixx-Script version 1.0.6 available for use.
 For further information on the use of Brixx-Script please feel free to contact [`info@brixx.it`](info@brixx.it)

 ## Was ist Brixx-Script

-Brixx-Script ist eine freie JavaScript-Library zur Erstellung eigenständiger Web-Bausteinen.
-Mit Brixx-Script können **„Smarte“ Web-Bausteine** (Brixx) für Webseiten und Webanwendungen erstellt werden.
-Dadurch kann der Programmieraufwand und Projektkomplexität für eine **Low-Code-Entwicklung** auf ein Minimum reduziert werden. **Brixx Webkomponenten** (Web-Bausteine) werden mit mit [JSX (JavaScript XML)](<https://en.wikipedia.org/wiki/JSX_(JavaScript)>) erstellt und können als _Brixx HTML-Element_ im HTML-Dokument oder _Brixx Script-Element_ in JavaScript-Anwendungen und Frameworks verwendet werden.
-JSX wurde 2014 mit [React](<https://en.wikipedia.org/wiki/React_(JavaScript_library)>) eingeführt und gleicht im Syntax [E4X (EcmaScript for XML)](https://en.wikipedia.org/wiki/ECMAScript_for_XML) zur Integration von XML in JavaSript.
-Brixx-Script hat 1998 als LaSSiE seinen Ursprung als plattformunabhängige Web-Entwicklung und wurde 2005 mit E4X erweitert.
-Zeitgleich mit dem Aufkommen von JSX wurde E4X von der Mozilla Foundation 2014 als deprecated gekennzeichnet und folglich auch in LaSSiE durch JSX ersetzt.
-LaSSiE wurde zunächst als integriertes Baustein-System in anderen Libraries eingesetzt, aber aufgrund der großen Popularität und Verbreitung von JSX im Dezember 2022 als freie JavaScript-Library **Brixx-Script** zur Erstellung von Brixx Webkomponenten veröffentlicht.
-Brixx-Script dient in erster Linie zur Erstellung einer Baustein-orientierten Projektarchitektur kann aber auch eine Lightweight-Alternative zu anderen Frameworks und Libraries sein.
+Brixx-Script is a free JavaScript library for creating independent web components. **"Smart" web components** (brixx) publish for websites and web applications can be created with Brixx-Script.
+This reduces the programming effort and project complexity for **low-code development** to a minimum. **Brixx web components** are created with [JSX (JavaScript XML)](<https://en.wikipedia.org/wiki/JSX_(JavaScript)>) and can be used as Brixx HTML elements in HTML documents or Brixx script components in JavaScript applications and frameworks.
+JSX was introduced in 2014 with [React](<https://en.wikipedia.org/wiki/React_(JavaScript_library)>) and has the same syntax as [E4X (EcmaScript for XML)](https://en.wikipedia.org/wiki/ECMAScript_for_XML) for integrating XML into JavaScript.
+Brixx-Script has its origins in 1998 as LaSSiE as a platform-independent web development and was expanded in 2005 with E4X.
+Coinciding with the advent of JSX, E4X was marked as deprecated by the Mozilla Foundation in 2014 and consequently replaced by JSX in LaSSiE as well.
+LaSSiE was initially used as an integrated building block system in other libraries, but due to the great popularity and spread of JSX, it was released in December 2022 as a free JavaScript library **Brixx-Script** for creating Brixx web components.
+Brixx-Script is primarily used to create a building block-oriented project architecture, but it can also be a lightweight alternative to other frameworks and libraries.

 -   [Was wird alles benötigt?](#required)
     -   [Install Visual Studio Code for Windows](../VSCode.md)